AI in Sports and Entertainment

 Teams and trainers use AI-driven analytics to get more out of athletes.
 Wearable sensors and video tracking feed machine-learning models that identify an athlete's strengths, weaknesses and injury risk.

-For example, smart sports medicine platforms analyze complex movement datasets to spot subtle biomechanical anomalies that often precede injuries.
+Platforms analyze complex movement datasets to spot subtle biomechanical anomalies that often precede injuries.

 Officiating and Fair Play